bixb922/crank-organ/doc-software/README.md

 On some ESP32 N16R8 boards, the port labeled "COM" does not work well.
 Always use the port labeled "USB" to connect a USB cable.
 This port is also faster.

-No https is available.
+No https is available (no SSL protocol).
 Please raise an issue if you think this is vital. https needs you to generate a certificate and register that on your PC and cell phone, so some work would be required on your side to make that work once developed.

 The File manager doesn't rename files and doesn't allow to delete folders.
 Use ```mpremote``` as a file manager.
-The File Manager is intended for updating tunes (and software, if you want to do a incremental update).
+The File Manager page is intended for updating tunes (and software, if you want to do a incremental update).

 If you have a very, very large setlist, for example 500 or more tunes, then changing the setlist will interfere with playing music.
 Please wait until no music is playing, and you will be able to manipulate even extremely large setlists.